JustinLove/junkyard_wars/README.md

 # Junkyard Wars

 Most metal comes via reclaim.

-All units leave wrecks.
-All features are reclaimable (rocks, trees, random metal bits on metal planets)  Metal extractors produce 1 metal; possibly useful but not enough by itself.
+- All units leave wrecks.
+- All features are reclaimable (rocks, trees, random metal bits on metal planets)
+- Metal extractors produce 1 metal; possibly useful but not enough by itself
+- Basic Combat Fab is the Junkyard Dog - a cheap scavenger that can also build mex.

 ## Planned Features